migualex/sits-prodes/README.md

 # Satellite Image Time Series for Amazon Analysis

-The sits package uses satellite image time series for land classification through a time-first, space-later approach.
+The sits package uses satellite image time series for land classification through a *time-first, space-later approach*.
 In the data preparation process, collections of large Earth observation images are organized into data cubes.
 Each spatial location in a data cube is associated with a time series.
 Locations with known labels are used to train a machine learning algorithm, which then classifies all time series within the cube, as illustrated below.